nspcc-dev/neo-go/README.md

-Please refer to [neo-go smart contract development workshop](https://github.com/nspcc-dev/neo-go-sc-wrkshp) that shows some simple contracts that can be compiled/deployed/run using neo-go compiler, SDK and private network.
-For details on how Go code is translated to Neo VM bytecode and what you can and can not do in smart contract please refer to the [compiler documentation](docs/compiler.md).
+Please refer to [neo-go smart contract development workshop](https://github.com/nspcc-dev/neo-go-sc-wrkshp) that shows some simple contracts that can be compiled/deployed/run using neo-go compiler, SDK and a private network.
+For details on how Go code is translated to Neo VM bytecode and what you can and can not do in a smart contract, please refer to the [compiler documentation](docs/compiler.md).

 Refer to [examples](examples/README.md) for more NEO smart contract examples